The Enchanting Village of Eze on the French Riviera

 For a tranquil escape, venture down to Èze-sur-Mer.
 Relax on the pebbled beaches, indulge in fresh seafood at local bistros, and explore the hidden coves along the coastal path.
 As I mentioned before, you can hike the Nietzsche Path that connects Eze Village to Eze Sur Mer beach.
 But I DO recommend going downhill, unless you LOVE a workout.
 It's about 5 kms.

-Trophy of Augustus, La Turbie.
+Trophy of Augustus, La Turbie

 Just a short drive from Eze in La Turbie, you'll find the Trophy of Augustus, a massive Roman monument built in 6 B.C. to commemorate the victory of Emperor Augustus.
 This impressive structure, often overlooked by visitors, stands as a testament to the region's ancient heritage.
 The village itself is beautiful also.
 Don't let the main road running towards the east fool.
 Park and walk down into the old town.

-Beautiful places to stay in Eze
+Beautiful places to stay

 Here's a taste (with links) to what awaits should you decide you cannot do without a 5-star holiday in one of Eze's fine hotels.